kharyam/go-litra-driver/DEVELOPMENT.md

 go mod tidy
 cd ..

+# Commit and push changes to feature branch

+# Push to main branch (e.g., merge pull request for the branch)

+# Switch to the main branch
+git checkout main
+git pull origin main

-# Push to main branch, then tag as the version defined above
+# Tag as the version defined above
+git tag -a ${VERSION} -m "Release version ${VERSION:1}" git push origin v0.1.6

+# Git hub action will build for all supported platforms, run unit tests, and create the Release

+# Go to the release page once the action completes and update the release description (Auto generate)
 GOPROXY=proxy.golang.org go list -m github.com/kharyam/go-litra-driver@${VERSION}
 ```